DigitalRuby/ExchangeSharp/README.md

 - Many exchanges supported with public, private and web socket API
 - Easy to use and well documented code and API
 - Optional global symbol normalization, since each exchange has their own way of doing symbols
-- Runs anywhere .NET core will run (Windows, MAC, Linux, iOS, Android, Unity 2018+, etc.)
+- Runs anywhere .NET core will run (Windows 8.1 or newer, MAC, Linux, iOS, Android, Unity 2018+, etc.)

 ## Exchanges
 The following cryptocurrency exchanges are supported: